Author Guest Spot

 - Daniel Clowes did this with a visit to "Planet Eightball."
 His characters live there, treating Clowes as a Hollywood agent, trying to get him to draw them into more comics.

 - Carefree Shadow appears occasionally in his comic Laser Feet as a bearded man who has the ability to turn his feet into lasers.

 - The artist of Ears for Elves draws herself, in the style of the comic, when making announcements, doing Q&A pages, and sometimes in filler strips.
-She also drew Archmage (the site maintainer) in the Halloween cosplay filler, which he wasn't impressed by.
+She also drew Archmage (the site maintainer) in the Halloween cosplay filler, by which he wasn't impressed.